01 of 03

 Quarter square triangle units are square patchwork units that are made up of four equally-sized 90-degree triangles.
 The fabric's sturdy straight grain runs parallel to the longest side of each triangle, where it helps keep the outer edges of units from stretching as you work on a quilt.

 Half-square triangle units are used to make thousands of traditional patchwork quilt blocks.
-We'll put half-square triangle units to work again, using them as parents for the quarter-square triangle patchwork units.Continue to 2 of 3 below.
+Put half-square triangle units to work again, using them as parents for the quarter-square triangle patchwork units.Continue to 2 of 3 below.

 02 of 03